 Swipe is one of the most powerful cards Druids have in their arsenal.
 You can expect that a Druid will Swipe away your board the first chance they get, so when the Druid is close to having 4 Mana, do not give them the chance to kill 2 or more of your minions with Swipe, if at all possible.
 If you have a minion on the board with 1 health that your opponent seemingly ignores, you can expect Swipe to be used the following turn, and you should attempt to trade that minion off before it dies to Swipe.
 Exceptions can be made to this scenario where using Swipe will absorb the Druid's entire turn, in this scenario it is often OK to allow them a decent Swipe, and then simply present a new threat for them to deal with on the next turn.

 Druids in general often pack a lot of minions with Taunt and strong late game cards, which makes cards with Silence and direct removal extremely powerful against them.
 This is especially true towards the late game, when you are trying to execute a Druid, or to simply push through their minions.
-You should always hold on to your Silences, as well as cards such as Assassinate, Polymorph, or Hex until you can take out a minion that would potentially be a 2-for-1 card, unless you can create immediate advantage at the current stage of the game.
+You should always hold on to your Silences, as well as cards such as Polymorph, or until you can take out a minion that would potentially be a 2-for-1 card, unless you can create immediate advantage at the current stage of the game.,

 Hunters are often extremely aggressive, and you need to take into account their Hero Power might just do enough damage to finish you if you fall behind with board control.
 Against a Hunter, you should always attempt to establish board control as quickly as possible, and to play rather aggressively against them yourself.